 (3-3-0) Physiology and mechanics of effective voice production with practice in articulation, pronunciation, and enunciation.
 Includes training in effective use of the voice and body, vocal mechanism, and the phonetic alphabet.

 SPCH-2144 Forensic Activities III +

-(1-0-2) Laboratory experience for third semester students participating at an advanced level in one or more of the following forensic activities: debate, individual events, or oral interpretation.
+(1-0-2) Laboratory experience for students who participate in forensic activities at an advanced level, including debate, individual events, or oral interpretation.

 SPCH-2145 Forensic Activities IV +